EmanuelSommer/whatsalyze/README.md

   - Visualization of message and word frequencies by user
   - Visualization of the frequency of conversation starters by user (after at least 5 days)
+  - Visualization of the frequency of the last man standing ;) (how often one wrote the last message before a conversation break of at least 4 days)
   - Visualization of time vs messages sent per day (also by user)
   - Density plots (Gaussian kernel variable bandwidth) of words and emojis per message by user respectively